Incommensurate charge density wave on multiband intermetallic systems exhibiting competing orders: Model and methods

 We consider a two-band model consisting of a large $c$-type band and a narrower one with moderate correlations, in a square lattice.
 The latter has essentially a $d$-character.
 We take into account on-site interband Coulomb repulsion between the bands, that give rises to CDW/inCDW, and local attractive intraband interactions in the $d$-band, which is responsible for SC.

 The real-space Hamiltonian of the model reads~\onlinecite{Lopes2021}

 where $c_{{i}\sigma}$ ($c^{\dagger}_{{i}\sigma}$) and $d_{{i}\sigma}$ ($d^{\dagger}_{{i}\sigma}$) denote annihilation (creation) operators of $c$- and $d$-electrons, respectively, in a given site ${i}$, with spin $\sigma$, in the standard second quantization formalism.
-The first two terms on the right hand side of the Eq.\,\eqref{ref:hamiltonian} correspond to the hopping of $c$- and $d$-bands, with $t_{c,d}$ defining their hopping integrals.
+The first two terms on the right-hand side of the Eq.\,\eqref{ref:hamiltonian} correspond to the hopping of $c$- and $d$-bands, with $t_{c,d}$ defining their hopping integrals.
 The third term defines the relative shift $\epsilon_{d0}$ between $c$- and $d$-bands, while the chemical potential $\mu$, in the fourth term, is self-consistently determined to accommodate a given total number $\ntot$ of electrons.
 The fifth one denotes the hybridization between the orbitals.
-For simplicity, we define $V_{{i} {j}} \equiv V $ as real, symmetric, and site-independent.
+For simplicity, we define the hybridization $V_{ij}$ between different orbitals on neighboring sites as real and symmetric.
 The last two terms denote the on-site interband electronic repulsion~($U_{dc} > 0$), and an on-site effective attraction between $d$-electrons~($J_d < 0$).

 Since our main interest is to investigate charge orderings, we allow for the occurrence of commensurate and incommensurate charge density waves by means of a modulation of the average values of the occupation numbers~\cite{Brydon2005},